Kobe Bufkin: Atlanta Hawks (2023–2025)

 When Bufkin's thumb healed, he was assigned to the Hawks' NBA G-League affiliate, the College Park Skyhawks and posted performances of 34, 29, 33 and 27 points in his first four games for them.
 On January 29, 2024, Bufkin posted 43 points for the Skyhawks.
 In 14 appearances with the Skyhawks, Bufkin averaged 23.6 points, 5.9 assists, 5.4 rebounds and 1.4 steals with four performances of 30 points or more.

 When 2024 NBA All-Star Trae Young required surgery on a ligament of a finger on his left hand in late February 2024, Bufkin was thrust into the main rotation.
 At the time of the Young's injury, the Hawks had exceeded Trent Forrest's two-way contract eligibility limits and had to cut Patty Mills to make roster space.
 Then, Bufkin seemed to overtake Forrest in the rotation.
 In his first four games with the Hawks after Young's injury, Bufkin averaged 6 points, 3.5 assists and 2 rebounds, including a career-high 12 points on February 29 against Brooklyn.
 However, after those four games Bufkin was in a boot with a big toe injury.
 On March 7, he was diagnosed with a left big toe sprain that required 10 days of immobilization before re-evaluation.
 His return was delayed 7 to 10 more days on March 21.
 On April 1, he was announced as available for his first action since March 2.
 Upon his April 1 return to action after missing 14 games, Bufkin was back in the main rotation, displacing Forrest as the backup point guard, and at times playing simultaneously with point guard Dejounte Murray as the shooting guard.
 He showed potential in his return, especially in a defensive assignment against Kyrie Irving.

 Bufkin played in 10 games for Atlanta in the 2024–25 NBA season, averaging 5.3 points, 2.1 rebounds, and 1.7 assists.
 On December 18, 2024, it was announced that Bufkin would undergo season–ending surgery to address right shoulder instability.
 He returned to action in the 2025 NBA Summer League and averaged 19.5 points, 5.2 rebounds, 4.2 assists and 1.0 steals during 26.5 minutes of play.

+On September 16, 2025, Bufkin was traded from the Hawks to the Brooklyn Nets in exchange for cash considerations.
+He was waived by Brooklyn prior to the start of the regular season on October 19.